ash47/Frota/README.md

   - **NOTE:** You need to create **server/dota/cfg/someconfig.cfg** and add the following to it to make it work:
    - dota_local_custom_enable 1;dota_local_custom_game Frota;dota_local_custom_map Frota;dota_force_gamemode 15;update_addon_paths
  - If your steam.inf doesn't match up to the <active_version> of [THIS DOCUMENT] (http://api.steampowered.com/IGCVersion_570/GetServerVersion/v1?format=xml) then the server may just exit
- - Verify you have installed metamod and d2fixups correctly, you can do this by adding **+meta list** to your launch parameters, checking your dota/console.log, you should see these two lines:
+ - Verify you have installed metamod and d2fixups correctly, you can do this by adding **+meta list** to your launch parameters, starting the server, then checking your dota/console.log.
+You should see these two lines:
   - Listing 1 plugin:
   - [01] Dota 2 Fixups (1.9.2) by Nicholas Hastings
  - If you don't see these two, then you have installed either metamod, or d2fixups incorrectly